-The opportunities for developing more accurate estimates of re-entrained road dust emissions from paved roads lie primarily in the development of improved emission factors, in relation to what is available in the traditional AP-42 methodology.
+The opportunities for developing more accurate estimates of re-entrained road dust emissions from paved roads lie primarily in the development of improved emission factors, in relation to what is available in EPA's traditional AP-42 methodology.
 Ideally, a new method can be identified that uses a parameter other than road surface dust loading as a measure of the emission potential of a road segment.
-In recent research, the dust concentration emitted at near the point of generation from the pavement surface has emerged as a more useful surrogate for the "dustiness" of the road surface.
+In recent research, the dust concentration emitted near the point of generation from the pavement surface has emerged as a more useful surrogate for the "dustiness" of the road surface.
 The same applies to unpaved roads as well.

 Historically, AP-42 emission factors for dust emissions from paved roadways have been developed using a fixed point (road-side) and time-integrated sampling scheme.
-The resulting emission factor equation encompasses different particle size fractions of interest including $PM{2.5}$ and $PM{10}$ , which are represented in a constant ratio of 0.15.
-The decision to calculate $PM{2.5}$ emissions as a fixed proportion to $PM{10}$ emissions was based on the difficulty in determining an independent emission factor equation for $PM{2.5}$ of sufficient reliability.
+The resulting emission factor equation encompasses different particle size fractions of interest including PM{10} and $PM{2.5}$, which are represented in a constant ratio.
+The decision to calculate $PM{2.5}$ emissions as a fixed proportion to PM{10} emissions was based on the difficulty in determining an independent emission factor equation for $PM{2.5}$ of sufficient reliability.
 This results from the much smaller proportion of paved roadway $PM{2.5}$ concentrations at roadside test locations, in relation to background $PM{2.5}$ levels.
-Silt loading is the key input parameter used in the AP-42 emission factor equation to represent the "dustiness" of the road surface.
+The silt loading is the key input parameter used in the AP-42 emission factor equation to represent the "dustiness" of the road surface.